DataDog/documentation/content/en/serverless/troubleshooting/serverless_tracing_and_webpack.md

 # Compatibility

 Datadog's tracing libraries (`dd-trace`) are known to be not compatible with [webpack][1] due to the use of conditional imports and other issues.
-While webpack cannot *build* `dd-trace`, your application can still *use* `dd-trace` and `datadog-lambda-js` provided by the *prebuilt* Datadog Lambda layer.
+While webpack cannot build `dd-trace`, your application can still use the `dd-trace` and `datadog-lambda-js` libraries provided by the prebuilt Datadog Lambda layer.
 Follow the instructions below:

 1. Follow the [installation instructions for Node.js][2] and ensure the Datadog Lambda layer is added to your Lambda function.

-1. Mark `datadog-lambda-js` and `dd-trace` as [externals][3] for webpack, so webpack knows to skip building them as dependencies, because they are already available in the Lambda runtime provided by the Datadog Lambda layer.
+2. Mark `datadog-lambda-js` and `dd-trace` as [externals][3] for webpack.
+This tells webpack to skip building them as dependencies, since they are already available in the Lambda runtime provided by the Datadog Lambda layer.

     **webpack.config.js**